Challenge / Goal

-The renovation of residential quarters leads to an increase of demand.
+The renovation of residential quarters leads to an increase in demand.
 With this increasing demand comes increasing traffic, which is a major problem.
-Traffic is caused by residents and commuters from surrounding areas of Cologne and nearby cities such as Bonn and Düsseldorf as well as delivery traffic.
+Traffic is caused by residents and commuters from surrounding areas of Cologne and nearby cities - such as Bonn and Düsseldorf - as well as delivery traffic.

-Mobility hubs will provide commuters and residents with a location, where you can easily find various kinds of transport, such as trams, trains, buses, taxis, (e-)Car sharing, (e-)Bike-Sharing and parking lots with online management of parking spaces.
-Additionally the mobility station can be used for charging of EVs.
+Mobility hubs will provide commuters and residents with a location, where you can easily find various kinds of transport, such as trams, trains, buses, taxis, (e-)car-sharing, (e-)bike-sharing and parking lots with online management of parking spaces.
+Additionally, the mobility station can be used for charging electric vehicles.

-There will be the possibility for the urban administration to regulate inner-city traffic by adjusting prices according to the demand and capacity.
+There will be a possibility for the urban administration to regulate inner-city traffic by adjusting prices according to demand and capacity.
 Mobility stations provide access to a range of transport options, improving the flexibility of urban mobility and reducing the need for private car ownership.

 Flyers were distributed to inform the citizens.
 Local press was used to disseminate the information.
-Additionally, local videos are used.
+Additionally, local videos were used.

 provide access to various transport options